Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao do protocolo de comunicacao.md

 [^3] While there can only be one active link at a time between two participants, multiple links can be established and severed over the sockets' lifetimes.
 The two clocks uniquely identify each link within this sequence.

 ## Flow control
 The socket flow control is performed per link.
+Having in mind that Exon does not provide ordering guarantees, the design of the flow control mechanism must take this into consideration.

 <span style="color:red">Ver processo de controlo de fluxo do AMQP </span>